-The U.S. National Park Service offers a Golden Age Passport that gives seniors 62 years or older lifetime entrance to all properties administered by the National Park Service-national parks, monuments, historic sites, recreation areas, and national wildlife refuges-for a one-time processing fee of \$10, which must be purchased in person at any NPS facility that charges an entrance fee.
-Besides free entry, a Golden Age Passport also offers a 50% discount on federal-use fees charged for such facilities as camping, swimming, parking, boat launching, and tours.
-For more information, go to www.nps.gov/ fees\passes.htm or call (?)
-888/467-2757.
+wildlife refuges-for a one-time processing fee of \$10.
+The pass must be purchased in person at any NPS facility that charges an entrance fee.
+Besides free entry, the American the Beautiful Senior Pass offers a 50% discount on some federal-use fees charged for such facilities as camping, swimming, parking, boat launching, and tours.
+For more information, go to www. nps.gov/fees_passes.htm or call the United States Geological Survey (USGS), which issues the passes, at () 888/275-8747.